Professional Development Opportunities

 OCM BOCES

 Join a supportive community of educators who are passionate about helping students thrive.
-Together, we’ll share strategies, celebrate successes, and collaborate across districts to strengthen our practice.
+Together, we’ll share strategies, celebrate successes, and collaborate across districts to strengthen our practices.

 Who Should Attend?